destrys/IntroToDApps/README.md

 To use MetaMask with Ganache, you will need to setup a 'Custom RPC' network connection.
 Follow these directions carefully:

-1. Open Ganache, don't change any configurations.
+1. Start Ganache, don't change any configurations.
 2. In the Metamask extension, open the network drop-down menu (it should say `Main Ethereum Network` the first time you use Metamask).
 3. Select `Custom RPC`
 4. You should be on a `settings` tab, scroll down to `New Network`.